 For painting bare floorboards, first use a 150-grit sandpaper, then wash the floors to remove dust and dirt.
 Allow the floor to dry overnight.
 Use our guide to sanding floorboards to ensure you tackle the job correctly.

-2. Apply the primer or first coat
+Step two: apply the primer or first coat

 You are now ready to paint the floorboards.
 Start by applying a primer (if needed – check the manufacturer's instructions), then allow to dry overnight.